JaneeshaVC/Diabetes-early-prediction/README.md

 # Aim of the project
 The aim of this project is to develop a machine learning model to predict the likelihood of diabetes in individuals using medical data

+# Methodology
+1. Dataset Collection and Preparation
+Dataset was retrieved from Kaggle and provided for open access.
+Irrelevant columns were removed, including AnyHealthcare, NoDocbcCost, GenHlth, PhysHlth, Education, and Income.
+After cleaning, the dataset was reviewed for its shape (rows and columns), with the first five rows of the dataset.

+2. Statistical Summary and Null value check
+No null values found, further examine on the presence of any duplicates, were considered.
+121509 duplicate records were identified and were removed to ensure data consistency and accuracy.

+3. Outlier Detection
+Boxplots were used to identify potential outliers in the dataset.
+The outliers were detected only in BMI and in MentHlth, where the outliers in the BMI column were removed based on the Interquartile Range (IQR) method.
+The outliers of the MentHlth were ignored.

+4. Data Splitting
+The data was split into 80/20 split.

+5.Class balancing and feature scaling
+To address the class imbalance in the target variable (Outcome), SMOTE (Synthetic Minority Over-sampling Technique), leaving the testing data unaffected.